syamfarh/tp/docs/UserGuide.md

 #### Example commands:
 * `add n/John Doe p/98765432 e/johnd@example.com o/Barber a/John Street, Block 123, #01-01` followed by `undo` will
-  delete the added contact.
+  delete the added contact
-* `clone 1`, assuming there is a contact to clone, followed by `undo` will delete the cloned contact.
+* `clone 1`, assuming there is a contact to clone, followed by `undo` will delete the cloned contact
-* `delete 1`, assuming there is a contact to delete, followed by `undo` will add the contact back.
+* `delete 1`, assuming there is a contact to delete, followed by `undo` will add the contact back
-* `clear`, assuming there is at least one contact to clear, followed by `undo` will add all cleared contacts back.
+* `clear`, assuming there is at least one contact to clear, followed by `undo` will add all cleared contacts back
-* `edit 1 p/91234567`, assuming there is a contact to edit, followed by `undo` will revert the edit of the contact.
+* `edit 1 p/91234567`, assuming there is a contact to edit, followed by `undo` will revert the edit of the contact
 * Assuming there are 3 contacts, `delete 1`, which deletes the first contact, followed by `clear`, which clears the remaining 2 contacts, followed by `undo` will only add the 2 cleared contacts back.
-A subsequent `undo` will add back the contact deleted at the beginning.
+A subsequent `undo` will add the contact deleted at the beginning back
 * `edit 1 p/91234567`, assuming there is a contact to edit, edits the first contact, followed by `delete 1`, deletes the first contact.
-Then, `undo` will add back the deleted contact, and the next `undo` will revert the edit of the contact (which was also just added back).
+Then, `undo` will add back the deleted contact, and the next `undo` will revert the edit of the contact (which was also just added back)

 #### Precise expected outputs on success: